Updated June 8, 2023

-When you try to solve complex problems in excel we might fail most of the time.
-When we decided to search on the internet we may get a solution which is readymade but it is very hard to understand due to the nested formulas they have used.
+In this article, we will learn about Evaluate Formula in Excel.
+When you try to solve complex problems in Excel, we might fail most of the time.
+When we decided to search on the internet, we may get a readymade solution, but it is very hard to understand due to the nested formulas they have used.

 How to Use Evaluate Formula Using F9 Key in Excel?

-For an example look at the below formula for this example.
+For an example, look at the below formula for this example.

-The F9 key is used to quickly evaluate and debug the formula to understand and efficiently work with excel.
-Using this F9 key we can evaluate only the part of the formula by replacing the actual formula with the result of the formula.
+The F9 key is used to quickly evaluate and debug the formula to understand and efficiently work with Excel.
+Using this F9 key, we can evaluate only the part of the formula by replacing the actual formula with the result of the formula.

-In cell B2 we have got the result as “Cheap”, to understand how we got this result lets evaluate the logical part of the formula.
+In cell B2, we have got the result as “Cheap” To understand how we got this result, let’s evaluate the logical part of the formula.

-In the formula, bar selects only the logical test part of the formula.
+The formula bar selects only the logical test part of the formula.

 Now press the F9 key to see the result of the logical test.

-But when it comes to cell B6 we got the result as Cheap even though the price is 40, this is because we have applied the logical test as >40 not >=40.
+But when it comes to cell B6, we got the result as Cheap even though the price is 40; this is because we have applied the logical test as >40, not >=40.

 Now take a look at one more example of evaluating the formula.
 Take a look at the below data.

-I have applied the formula as below.
+I have applied the formula below.

-Feb total is 1909, so the logical test is FALSE and the result is “Not Same”.
+Feb total is 1909, so the logical test is FALSE, and the result is “Not Same”.

 Evaluate Formula Feature

-Now click on “Evaluate” it will evaluate the underlined part.
+Now click on “Evaluate“.
+It will evaluate the underlined part.

 Click on Evaluate to evaluate the second SUM function.

-Now the entire formula is selected, so click on Evaluate one last time it will show the final result.
+Now the entire formula is selected, so click on Evaluate one last time.
+It will show the final result.